CSC207-UofT/207-course-notes/01-introduction-to-java.md

 But to Java, these extra lines are **OUTSIDE** the if-block.
 They happen regardless of the condition.
 For this reason, you should always use the curly brackets on your code blocks, even when they are not (currently) required.

-Similar to Pytohn, an if-statement can have a sequence of additional conditions, and they can end with an else.
+Similar to Python, an if-statement can have a sequence of additional conditions, and they can end with an else.
 The meaning is just as you've seen in Python, but notice that we say `else if` rather than `elif`.

 ```java
 int grade = 86;